List programming

 match l with

-| [] -> "" (* ~init above is "", plug it in as the base case *)
+| [] -> "" (* ~init above is this "", plug it in as the base case *)

 | elt :: elts -> (* as in the above we are calling the current list element `elt` *)

-OK now lets show some potential code for List.fold_right
+- OK now lets code

 let rec fold_right l ~f ~init =